benhammondmusic/littlecabin/README.md

 ## Pages

+> Home page (not logged in) will display info mainly about Little Cabin the app.
+All other pages are only available if logged in, and will display information about the actual family and property

 ### Account

-- Home (current weather)
+- Home (open)
-- Login
+- Login (open)
-- Signup
+- Signup (open)
-- Family Tree / History
+- App Info (open)

 ### Options

 - Calendar
 - Postcards
 - Requests
-- Info
+- Camp Info / Family History

-- Report A Bug
+### Report A Bug

+- Email Admin

 # Problems Solved